-The Crenshaw Subway Coalition seeks to be a vehicle for advancing community involvement in the Crenshaw-LAX Light Rail Project and Crenshaw Boulevard revitalization process through engagement, education and empowerment, and by promoting social, economic and racial justice.
+The Crenshaw Subway Coalition seeks to be a vehicle for advancing community involvement in the Crenshaw-LAX Light Rail Project and Crenshaw Boulevard development process through engagement, education and empowerment, and by promoting social, economic and racial justice.
 To that end, the organization has three specific objectives as it relates to the Crenshaw-LAX Light Rail Line, the largest public works project in the history of South Los Angeles:

-Through the empowerment of Crenshaw Corridor stakeholders it is our hope and belief that we can reverse the unfortunate history of transportation projects being built through, but not for our communities, and establish a powerful basis for pursuing community-driven transit oriented development predicated on local ownership and economic empowerment.
+Through the empowerment of Crenshaw Corridor stakeholders it is our hope and belief that we can reverse the unfortunate history of transportation projects being built through, but not for our communities, and establish a powerful basis for pursuing community-driven development predicated on local ownership and economic empowerment.
 Crenshaw Boulevard is after all the last African-American business corridor in the Southland and Leimert Park Village is the region’s center of African-American culture.
 Accordingly, our success is intimately important to the African-American community, and all who value living in a multi-cultural society.

 So what better place to start than here on Crenshaw?
 And what better time than 21st century America?

 Crenshaw Subway Coalition holds regular open meetings in the community, frequently presents before community-based organizations and in the media, and advocates before the MTA board and elected officials.

 Special thanks go to York Knowlton, a resident of Hyde Park, who designed the Crenshaw Subway Coalition logo.